Director of Farming

 STATUS: full-time SALARY: $46,000-$49,000 based on experience

 Founded in 2011, SPACE on Ryder Farm has historically been a non-profit residency for artists and activists located on the grounds of a 224-year-old homestead in Brewster, NY.
 In 2016, SPACE expanded its mission and began providing agriculture-related administrative support to its co-tenant, Ryder Farm Cottage Industries (RFCI), who has farmed the land since 1979.
 In 2019, SPACE succeeded RFCI as the sole organic farming operation growing diversified vegetables, herbs and flowers.

 The Director of Farming will report to the Executive Director and will join a team of seven full-time staff positions.
 The Director of Farming is part of the senior leadership team at SPACE, and is responsible for their own area of expertise as well as representing the organization externally and participating in organization-wide strategy.
 The Director of Farming will oversee all aspects of the farming operation, and will identify and develop with SPACE’s leadership the best mission-driven enterprises and programs for the farm.
 For context, in 2019 the farming operation covered approximately 6 acres and provided produce for:

 Roadside farmstand in Brewster.

 The Director of Farming will act as the primary steward of the land to ensure best farm practices and a growing cycle that builds and maintains healthy soil.
-The Director of Farming supervises the day-to-day farm operations, including the management of the farm team.
+The Director of Farming supervises the day-to-day farm operations, and will be supported by and participate in hiring a seasonal farm team of three.
 Additionally, the Director of Farming is responsible for farm administration including Organic Certification, recordkeeping and financial management.
-The Director of Farming will report primarily to SPACE’s Brewster, NY location, the Union Square Greenmarket on Fridays during the season and will occasionally be asked to attend events in NYC.
+The Director of Farming will report primarily to SPACE’s Brewster, NY location and will occasionally be asked to attend events in NYC.